 “Giving back that control is an important part of providing care,” she affirms.
 And for many people, simple things such as asking whether they want the TV on or off can have a meaningful impact on their sense of autonomy.
 But no matter what, she says, “the patient is the leader.
 We have the resources, but they decide what is going to work for them.”

 Helping her students understand patient-led care is something Crespo-Fierro strives for.
 But she also emphasizes that to be effective caregivers, students themselves should feel cared for and should pay attention to their own needs.
 “During their first day in a hospital, as part of our clinical curriculum, we pull them out for lunch.
 I want them to learn to take that time for themselves every day.
 I want to help them feel confident, and I want them to feel emotionally safe as well,” she explains.

 At NYU Meyers, students’ emotional and physical well-being is paramount.
-Despite the challenges of the past 18 months, students can learn safely, training in the school’s state-of-the-art Clinical Simulation Learning Center.
+Students can learn safely, training in the school’s state-of-the-art Clinical Simulation Learning Center.
 There, undergraduates and graduates alike experience the outpatient environment before working with real patients.
 The Center’s high-tech learning tools include computerized mannequins: human-shaped models used in the simulation of patient scenarios.
 In addition, students work with standardized patients (SPs), actors trained to portray patients in a variety of medical situations where communication is key.
 In this way, students develop the hard skills to be medical professionals and the soft skills to be compassionate caregivers.

 Connection and Contacts